 When the placenta is separated from the lining of the uterus too early, it is known as placental abruption.
-This can cause a lot of bleeding and can put the mother and baby at risk.
+This can cause excessive bleeding and put the mother and baby at risk.

 2. Miscarriage and Premature Labour

 When there is a decrease in the amount of amniotic fluid, it is known as oligohydramnios.
-The amniotic fluid is helpful to the baby as it forms a cushion around it.
-Fetal development also benefits from the fluid.
-The ever-important umbilical cord is safeguarded against getting crushed due to the amniotic fluid.
-Without the umbilical cord in peak condition, your baby will not get proper nutrients or oxygen.
+Amniotic fluid is helpful to the baby as it forms a cushion around it.
+This fluid is also essential for foetal development and protecting the ever-important umbilical cord from any damage during pregnancy.
+Without the umbilical cord in peak condition, the transference of proper nutrients and oxygen might be hindered.

-One of the most common problems that are faced by mothers who develop circumvallate placenta is that their babies are born with low weight at birth.
-This takes place due to the restricted or slow growth of the foetus as a result of the abnormal shape of the placenta.
+One of the most common problems faced by mothers who develop circumvallate placenta is that their babies are born with low weight at birth.
+This takes place due to the restricted or slow growth of the foetus, as a result of the abnormal shape of the placenta.

 Treating Circumvallate Placental Complications

-Doctors cannot repair your placenta if you develop circumvallate placenta.
-However, they can help with managing it.
-Here are some ways in which your doctor can help you to cope with the complications that can arise out of circumvallate placenta:
+Doctors cannot repair the placenta in case of circumvallate placenta.
+However, they can help women manage it.
+Here are some ways in which your doctor can help you cope with the complications that arise out of circumvallate placenta:

 1. Intrauterine Restricted Growth

-There is no treatment for this, but your doctors will be able to help you to manage this problem.
-The development of your baby will need to be monitored a lot more than usual.
-You will be advised to ensure that your diet is very well balanced and packed with nutrients.
-You will be asked to rest well and develop a healthier lifestyle.
-If you are a smoker, then you will need to quit anything related to tobacco.
+There is no treatment for this condition, but your doctor will be able to help you manage it.
+The development of the baby will need to be monitored a lot more than usual and you will be advised to ensure that your diet is well-balanced and packed with nutrients.
+You will also be asked to rest well and develop a healthier lifestyle.
+If you are a smoker, you will need to quit any substances containing nicotine or tobacco.

 2. Placental Abruption

-IV fluids that help with increasing blood pressure may need to be given if you lose too much blood as a result of the ruptured placenta.
-If it is not time for your baby to be born, bed rest is prescribed.
+IV fluids may be administered to help with increasing blood pressure, if you lose too much blood as a result of the ruptured placenta.
+If it is too early for your baby to be born, bed rest is usually prescribed.

-Sadly, some women have very severe blood loss, resulting in the need to deliver the baby right away.
-In cases that put either the baby or the mother’s life in danger will result in an emergency C-Section.
+Pre-term birth is usually avoided unless needed.
+Unfortunately, there have been some cases where women have had to deliver the baby right away due to severe blood loss.
+Any situations that put either the baby or the mother’s life in danger will result in an emergency C-section.

 Women who have low amniotic acid will need a lot more monitoring.
-There is a treatment that will need to be undertaken known as “Amnioinfusion”.
-Here, fluid is placed inside the amniotic sac so that the fluid that was lost can be replaced.
-By doing this, the risk of the umbilical cord getting crushed, or the risk of the lungs being underdeveloped may be reduced.
+One possible treatment that may need to be administered is “Amnioinfusion”.
+Here, fluid is placed inside the amniotic sac to replace lost fluid.
+By doing this, the risk of damage to the umbilical cord or hindrance to development of the lungs may be reduced.

 Is Vaginal Delivery Possible in Case of Circumvallate Placenta?

-Though there are plenty of situations when a mother may need to undergo an emergency C-Section in the case of the circumvallate placenta, this is not necessarily the case.
-Circumvallate placenta outcomes vary from person to person and case to case.
+Though there are plenty of situations when a mother may need to undergo an emergency C-section in the case of circumvallate placenta, this is not always necessary Circumvallate placenta outcomes vary from case to case.

 Many mothers have been able to carry their babies to term and have had normal deliveries.
-If you are diagnosed with circumvallate placenta, the first thing that will happen is that you will be closely monitored.
-Your baby will be monitored as well.
-This is all to ensure that everything is going smoothly.
+If you are diagnosed with circumvallate placenta, the first thing that will happen is that you and your baby will be closely monitored.
+This is to ensure that everything is going smoothly.

-Doctors will only intervene if there is a reason to.
-Managing the case and trying to help things to flow smoothly so that a normal vaginal birth can occur is always the first option.
+The doctor will only intervene if there is a reason to.
+Managing the case and trying to help things flow smoothly for a normal vaginal birth is always the first option.

 Can It Be Prevented?

 There is currently no real way to prevent circumvallate placenta as the cause is not yet known.
-The only thing that can be done is to make sure that mothers who have been diagnosed take very good care to follow the directions given to them by their doctor.
+The only thing that can be done is to make sure that mothers who have been diagnosed with this condition take very good care to follow the directions given to them by their doctor.

 Following your doctor’s advice is the best thing that you can do for your baby’s health and for your health too.
-As there is nothing known that causes circumvallate placenta, there is no way to suggest how to prevent it from occurring.
-Your baby needs you, so be sure to keep your health in check.
+As there are no known causes of circumvallate placenta, there is no way to suggest how to prevent it from occurring.
+Your baby needs you to be in the prime of health, so make sure you keep a watch out for any concerns.
 This is the one way that pregnant women can hope for a problem-free pregnancy that results in a smooth delivery.